cfgauss/r-novice-gapminder/_extras/guide.md

 {: .r}

 To help you understand why we wrote that in that way, let's walk through it step by step.
-First we summon the gapminder dataframe and pass it on, using the pipe symbol `%>%`, to the next step, which is the `select()` function.
+First we summon the gapminder data frame and pass it on, using the pipe symbol `%>%`, to the next step, which is the `select()` function.

 In R, a pipe symbol is `%>%` while in the shell it is `|`.